startreedata/pinot-recipes/recipes/analyzing-chicago-crimes/README.md

 # Analyzing Chicago Crimes

-> In this recipe we'll learn how to use transformation functions to ingest a CSV file whose column names contain spaces.
+> In this recipe we'll learn how to analyze the Chicago Crimes dataset with Apache Pinot and Streamlit

 <table>
   <tr>